Isoris/inversion-popgen-toolkit/inversion_modules/phase_4_postprocessing/4e_final_classification/SPEC_VS_REALITY.md

 **Q4 TE + GO enrichment — 9 keys**

-Require RepeatMasker TE tracks + GO annotation on the hybrid genome.
-These were marked aspirational because TE family / GO annotation may not be available for the F1 hybrid in the same way as a standard reference.
+Require RepeatMasker TE tracks + GO annotation on the *C. gariepinus* reference (`fClaHyb_Gar_LG.fa`, the *gariepinus* haplotype extracted from the haplotype-resolved F1 hybrid assembly).
+These were marked aspirational because TE family / GO annotation coverage on this reference may be incomplete compared to long-established reference species.

 - `q4_te_family_left`
 - `q4_te_family_right`